sanchezm5/Stackathon-4-Queens-Problem-in-three.js/README.md

 ## Moving the Cubes

-To move the cubes left, up, down, and right, respectively *For first cube: use keys 1, 2, 3, and 4
+To move the cubes left, up, down, and right, respectively:

+*For first cube: use keys 1, 2, 3, and 4
 *For second cube: use keys q, w, e, and r
 *For third cube: use keys a, s, d, and f